House in Multiple Occupation Licence

 A relevant person can appeal to the residential property tribunal against a decision by the local authority to grant or refuse to grant a licence or against any decision to change or cancel a licence.
 An appeal must be made within 28 days of the decision being made.

-Any other complaints can be made to the Council online using the link in the useful pages section.
+Any other complaints can be made to the Council online using the Complaint form.

 The basic licence fee is £800 for a five bedroomed property.
 There are additions of £25 for each additional room and a discount of £100 for members of a landlord association.
 The fee is payable in two instalments: £500 on submission of your application, then the balance when your application has been processed.
 A licence will normally last for five years.

 The licence will not be issued until full payment has been received.

 The licensing fee is not refundable if the property ceases to become a licensable HMO at any point after it has been issued.